videoDAC/android/APK/Prereq/index.md

         $ git config --global user.email johndoe@example.com
         ```

-2. If you are running a 64-bit version of Ubuntu, you must first install some 32-bit libraries with the following command:
+2. Android studio is a 32-bit program.
+There is not a 64-bit release.
+If you are running a 64-bit version of Ubuntu, you must first install some 32-bit libraries with the following command:

     ```
     $ sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 lib32z1 libbz2-1.0:i386